rajibpythongithub/rajibpythongithub/python.md

 2
 3
 ```
-# 6. Write a program to print fibinacci series using recursive method.
+# 6. Write a program to print fibonacci series using recursive method.
 ```
 def fibonacci(num):
     if num==0: